 Managing File Permissions in Git

-Command Description
+Command | Description |

-git config core.fileMode false Configures Git to ignore file mode (chmod) changes globally or for the current repository.
+git config core.fileMode false | Configures Git to disregard global or repository-specific file mode (chmod) changes. |

-#!/bin/sh Specifies the shell interpreter for the script, indicating that the script should be run in a Bourne shell environment.
+#!/bin/sh | Specifies the shell interpreter for the script, indicating that it should be executed in a Bourne shell environment. |

-find . -type f -exec chmod 644 {} \; Searches for all files in the current directory and its subdirectories and changes their permissions to 644.
+find . -type f -exec chmod 644 {} \; | Searches for all files in the current directory and its subdirectories and sets their permissions to 644. |

-git add -u Stages all modified files in the repository for the next commit, ignoring untracked files.
+git add -u | Stages all updated files in the repository for the next commit while disregarding untracked files. |

-os.chmod(file_path, 0o644) Changes the file permissions of a given file path to 644 in a Python script.
+os.chmod(file_path, 0o644) | In a Python script, set the file permissions of a given file path to 644. |

-subprocess.run(['git', 'add', '-u']) Runs a subprocess command in Python to stage all modified files in Git for the next commit.
+subprocess.run(['git', 'add', '-u']) | Runs a subprocess command in Python to stage all updated Git files for the next commit. |

-The second script is a pre-commit hook written in shell script.
-It uses the shebang line #!/bin/sh to specify the shell interpreter.
-The command find . -type f -exec chmod 644 {} \; searches for all files in the current directory and subdirectories, changing their permissions to 644.
-This ensures that executable bits are removed before committing.
-The final command git add -u stages all modified files for the next commit, ignoring untracked files.
-This automated process helps maintain consistent file permissions in the repository without manual intervention.
+The second script is a pre-commit hook written in shell.
+The shebang line #!/bin/sh specifies the shell interpreter.
+The command find . -type f -exec chmod 644 {} \; searches for all files in the current directory and subdirectories and sets their permissions to 644.
+This guarantees that the executable bits are removed before committing.
+The final command, git add -u, stages all updated files for the next commit while disregarding untracked files.
+This automatic procedure helps to maintain consistent file permissions in the repository without requiring manual intervention.

-Automating Permission Management with Python
+Automating Permission Management in Python

 Ignoring File Mode Changes in Git Configuration